AnjaliChoudhary99/pdfCompare/README.md

 b.
 POST "/upload-pdf/" : is hit internally throigh the HTML form on home page, processes the PDFs provided and generates a comparison PDF.

 For swagger : use this route -  "/docs"

+You can use the sample PDFs to test.